matecija/flutter_screen_recording/README.md

 # flutter_screen_recording

-A new Flutter plugin  make a video recording of the screen.
+A new Flutter plugin to make a video recording of the screen.
 This plug-in requires Android SDK 21+ and iOS 10+

 ## Getting Started